 What is a deductible?
 Get the answer to one of life's most perplexing questions.

 For decades, one question has boggled the minds and glazed the eyes of Americans everywhere: “What is a deductible?”
 Today we’ll answer this age-old query, breaking it down in a simple, everyday way—and clarifying some other related terms while we’re at it.
-Ready?
-Let’s do this.

-First, what a deductible is… and isn’t
+First, what a deductible is…and isn’t

 Ironically, the best way to explain what a deductible is, is by explaining what it isn’t: namely, a premium.
 With health insurance, a premium is the amount that’s taken out of your paycheck each month—you may have seen it listed on your paystub under something like “Health Plan.”

 But your premium doesn’t cover all your health care costs.
-No, no, no. You still have to pay “out of pocket” (or checking account) for doctor’s visits, hospital stays and any other covered care... up to a certain amount.
+You still have to pay “out of pocket” (or checking account) for doctor’s visits, hospital stays and any other covered care... up to a certain amount.
 To be crystal clear, your insurance pays NOTHING.
 This extra cash you shell out on your own—IN ADDITION TO YOUR PREMIUM—is called your deductible.

 Say, for example, you signed up for an insurance plan with a $3,000 deductible.
 That means, in the next 12 months, you have to pay $3K of your own money (no insurance help) before you “meet” (or pay off) your deductible.

 Another way it could work: suppose you had a procedure that cost $10,000.
-If your deductible was $2,500, you’d pay that chunk of the bill ($2.5K) and your insurance company would snatch up the remaining $7,500.
+If your deductible was $2,500, you’d pay that chunk of the bill ($2.5K) and your insurance company would pick up the remaining $7,500.

 What’s an “out-of-pocket max?”